semgrep/semgrep-docs/docs/kb/semgrep-code/secrets_pr_comments.md

-# Successfully generating PR comments for secrets findings when using custom secrets rules
+# Successfully generate PR comments for secrets findings when using custom secrets rules

 You Semgrep deployment must meet the required conditions before it can generate PR comments from findings raised by custom secrets rules.
 These conditions